gurinderimpinge/StripeApiDoc/ContracteeStripeCreateAccount.md

-**Create Contractee Account Api**
+**Create  Account Api**
 ----
-Description : This will Create new Contractee Account.
+Description : This will Create new Account.

 * **URL**

-   v1/stripe/Contractee/CreateAccount
+   v1/stripe/CreateAccount

 * **Method:**
     Post